What Are The New Google Ads Features?

 Have you ever wondered how Google selects the ads that you see?
-Well, it’s not by chance, but rather the result of a detailed, but rapid auction process.
+Well, it’s not by chance.
+Rather, it's the result of a rapid, but detailed auction process.

 The Google Ads that you see in searches appear because those bidders “won” an auction that occurred in the milliseconds it took for the page to load.
 In our modern digital age, the programmatic buying process of Google has evolved so much that a single ad can pass through 10 different auctions, all of them with different rules, before a winning bid price is selected and an ad is displayed.

 Sounds complex, right?
 That’s because it is.
 The multi-step bidding process has forced advertisers and agencies to reverse engineer the bidding process and implement increasingly complicated ad monetization strategies to win those auctions and display their ads to their target audience.

 In an attempt to simplify the process and create a more transparent market, Google Ad Manager will be transferring to a unified first price auction.
 This means that all exchanges will bid for an impression at the same time, thus removing a few steps from the complex process.

 This transition will only impact display and video ads, so it will not affect other types of digital and search engine advertising efforts or other Google Ads features (at least for now).
 The change will take place over the next few months and will hopefully be fully completed by the end of 2019.

 While the rollout timeline is a bit unclear, a Budget Planner tool will be coming to Google Ads campaigns in an attempt to improve how users allocate their advertising costs for these search engine advertisements.